brendanjohnw/it-project-2022-T74/README.md

 A collaborative project as part of the COMP30022: IT Project capstone subject

 # Features
+A lightweight, simple personal library store.
+- Add books to your library
+- Store notes for each of your books
+- label your book as part of your wishlist

 # Dependencies
 To use this application, you would need to have the following packages installed: